bitcoindevkit/book-of-bdk/docs/cookbook/building-a-wallet.md

-# I Want To Build A Wallet Using BDK
+# Building A Wallet With BDK

 So you want to build a bitcoin wallet using BDK.
 Great!
 Here is the rough outline of what you need to do just that.
 A standard, simple example of a bitcoin wallet in BDK-land would require 3 core pillars: